A Topic Coverage Approach to Evaluation of Topic Models: Datasets

 \subsection{Reference topics}

-The set of reference topics defines the measured coverage -- by definition, topic models with high coverage are the models capable of detecting a large proprotion of reference topics.
-We conduct our experiments with the news and the biological reference topics obtained by human inspection and interpretation of topic models' topics.
-Both sets of reference topics are based on output of topic discovery studies.
+The set of reference topics defines the measured coverage -- by definition, topic models with high coverage are the models capable of detecting a large proportion of reference topics.
+We conduct our experiments with two sets of reference topics -- the news and the biological reference topics.
+Each set of reference topics is based on an output of a topic discovery study, i.e., obtained by human inspection and interpretation of topic models' topics.
+In other words, these reference topics are an interpretable and error-free output of topic models, and represent useful concepts discoverable by model topics.

 News reference topics are a result of an analysis of the media agenda \citinl{Korencic2015} performed with topic models built form news articles.
-These topics contain a variety of news topics describing persons, organizations, events and stories, and abstract concepts such as news issues and topics related to economy and politics.
-Biological reference topics are a result of topic discovery performed on biological texts describing microoganisms \citinl{Brbic2016}, and correspond to concepts of phenotypes, organism characterists, such as termophilia and various types of pathogenicity.
-These two sets of reference topics are interpretable and error-free output of topic models, and represent useful concepts discoverable by model topics.
+In other words, the news topics represent a broad range of topics that occurr in the news.
+These topics correspond to persons, organizations, events and stories, and abstract concepts such as news issues and topics related to economy and politics.
+Biological reference topics are a result of topic discovery performed on biological texts describing microorganisms \citinl{Brbic2016}, and correspond to concepts of phenotypes, organism characteristics, such as termophilia and various types of pathogenicity.

 Using a set of reference topics that the topic models are able to discover is a decision made to ensure that models' coverage will not be skewed due to the nature of reference topics.
 Namely, we wish to avoid the scenario where the models display low performance and are mutually indistinguishable because the reference topics represent a subset of topics hard to cover.
 Therefore we alleviate the coverage problem and leave the harder cases of reference topics for future research.
 We hypothesize that examples of such hard cases are very specific concepts and high-level abstract concepts devised by humans.
 Despite being within the models' reach, the reference topics used in the experiments are not trivial to uncover.
 The subsequent coverage analysis shows that the models cover at best $64\%$ of the reference topics in the case of news topics, while for the biological topics the best case coverage is $44\%$.